ecoppock02/Botany563_Phylo_Project/notebook-log.md

 Output file seen in folder

 In R, a distance and parsimony tree was build using my data I've recieved more data and will be using it in an updated tree shortly.

+Maximum likelyhood tree made with some of the new data I recieved from my lab.
+Will be making changes to include new data with previous steps.